Sargi

 Sargi is a 2017 Indian Punjabi language romantic drama film, directed by Neeru Bajwa and starring Jassi Gill, Rubina Bajwa and Babbal Rai.
 The film was released worldwide on 24 February 2017.
-The film marked the directional debut of Neeru Bajwa and the acting debut of her sister, Rubina Bajwa.
+The film marked the directorial debut of Neeru Bajwa and the acting debut of her sister, Rubina Bajwa.

 Plot

 Sargi is a romantic love triangle involving Rubina Bajwa, Jassi Gill and Babbal Rai.
-The story starts in Punjab where Babbu (Jassi Gill) is shown to be in love with Sargi(Rubina bajwa) since childhood but never had the courage to express his feelings.
+The story starts in Punjab where Babbu is shown to be in love with Sargi since childhood but never had the courage to express his feelings.

 In order to provide a better living for her family, Sargi decides to do a sham marriage with Karamjit Anmol for immigration purposes and moves abroad with him.
 Unaware, Babbu was left heart broken.
-Sargi joins a restaurant run by B N Sharma, whose son kaim(Babbal Rai), falls in love with Sargi.
+Sargi joins a restaurant, whose owner's son kaim, falls in love with Sargi.
 When Babbu gets to know about Sargi's sham marriage, he also moves abroad and joins the same restaurant in quest to get his love.
 The game of one-upmanship among Jassi, Babbal and Karamjit begins.
 Jassi or Babbal, who does Sargi choose forms the rest of the story.

 The first half sets up the traditional form of romance with Babbu head over heels in love with Rubina but failing to express his feelings.
 This half is a little slow but has a nice charm.
 After the Interval, there is a sense of deja-vu with kaim trying to woo Rubina and then the game of one-upmanship amongst the suitors of Sargi.